Tempo Loss Bishop Exchange

-In shogi, Tempo Loss Bishop Exchange or One-Move-Loss Bishop Exchange or Bishop Exchange With Tempo Loss (一手損角換わり ittezon kakugawari) is a Bishop Exchange (Static Rook) opening that has White trading the bishops very early in the game before Black's bishop moves up to the 77 square.
+In shogi, Tempo Loss Bishop Exchange or One-Move-Loss Bishop Exchange or Bishop Exchange With Tempo Loss (一手損角換わり ittezon kakugawari) is a Bishop Exchange (Static Rook) opening that has White trading the bishops very early in the game before Black's bishop moves up to the 77 square, skipping the usual ...P-85 move.
+As a result, White loses one tempo, a strategy that used to be thought of as unconceivable, and was only used hesitantly in professional games.
+In this strategy, the fact that White's pawn remains at 84 instead of moving to P-85 gives White room to jump the knight to 85, which can be used to expand his offensive options or to make it harder for the enemy to target the knight's head at 73, thereby expanding the scope of strategies.

 Overview

 The Tempo Loss Bishop Exchange opening was developed by retired player Hitoshige Awaji 9-dan for which he was awarded the prestigious Masuda award in 2006.
+The strategy was popularized by Teruichi Aono, who started playing it after analyzing its use in one of Awaji's matches.
 This opening became popular among professional players around 2004 and was even played in two of the seven matches for the title of Meijin between Toshiyuki Moriuchi and Yoshiharu Habu in 2005.

 Before the emergence of the Tempo Loss Bishop Exchange, some professional players had considered that Bishop Exchange openings led White to be pushed into defensive positions and to be unable to launch more powerful attacks, hence reducing the amount of possibilities available to the White player.
-Since the Tempo Loss variations of Bishop Exchange prevents White from being pushed to the defensive, this new strategy was quite revolutionary.
+Since the Tempo Loss variations of Bishop Exchange prevent White from being pushed to the defensive, this new strategy was quite revolutionary.
+It was traditionally believed that Black had a slight advantage in professional matches, but in 2008, for the first time since statistics began being recorded, the winning rate of White exceeded that of Black by a small margin of .503 - .497.
+According to Aono, the most important reason for this was the rise of the Tempo Loss Bishop Exchange strategy.

 In the Bishop Exchange opening game, White typically skips pushing their rook pawn to the middle rank (...P-85) and instead trades the bishops off the board early to place them in hand.
 Before the development of the Tempo Loss variants, no strategy had been developed to follow the tempo loss for White involving the rook file.
 Specifically, after the tempo loss instead of White advancing the pawn to ...P-85, the strategy developed so as to leave the pawn at P-84, so that the knight can jump to the 85 square if necessary (both for attack purposes and for defense, in case the knight's head on 73 is attacked).
 This is the gist of the Tempo Loss strategy.
 Three variants have been developed involving Reclining Silver, Climbing Silver, and Rushing Silver.

+Development

+There are three conventional methods of Tempo Loss Bishop Exchange: Reclining Silver, Climbing Silver, and Rushing Silver.